robinagandhi/swa/pages/syllabus.md

 * SA8.
 Students will be able to use modern software engineering tools for code management and collaboration

 # Teaching methods
-* Online flipped class format
 * A combination of *good readings*, *discussions* and *trying out methods learned*.
-* Working sessions in small groups.
+* Team-based working sessions and check-ins with the instructor.
-* Quizzes per module
+* Quizzes per module.
-* Assignments and team projects.
+* Group assignments.
 * Timed, open book exams with access to a network-connected computer.

 # Resource Materials